parvathi-1519/java-a-beginners-guide-herbert-schildt/README.md

 The repository contains solutions and examples for the exercises from the book described below.\
-If you want to run the project locally, it can be done easily because it was developed on Docker.
+If you want to run the project locally, it can be done easily because it was developed on Dockr.

 ## Java - A Beginner's Guide
 #### Seventh Edition